Augusta, Georgia: The Cursed Pillar (In Transition)

 The Cursed Pillar

 Is it a former whipping post?
-Probably not, but this worn, out-of-place pillar in the sidewalk was haunted and cursed -- which might be why it was destroyed by an out-of-control car in Dec.
+Probably not, but this out-of-place pillar in the sidewalk was haunted and cursed -- which might be why it was destroyed by an out-of-control car in Dec.
 2016.
-The city may rebuild it.
+The city says it will be rebuilt, but hasn't said when.
 Roadsideamerica.com Report...

 Visitor Tips and News About The Cursed Pillar